How To Prepare, Print & Clean Your Models

 If this is your first print, remove all the packing material from the printer and get it ready to go.
 Follow the instructions that came with your printer to set it up.

 Next, add some resin to the resin bath vat.
 I tend to fill mine about half way.
 I’m printing smaller items that don’t take a lot of resin.
 Remember to shake your resin bottle before you add the resin, to ensure that it’s well mixed.
+If the resin has been sitting for more than a day in your resin vat, then stir that up before printing.
+Don’t worry, that resin is still good!

 At this point, you’re ready to print.